yu741025/Practical-C-Programming-Demos/README.md

   - `formatted_time`: Formats system time and supports timezone adjustments.

 - **Safety and Pointer**:
-  - `pointer_validation`: Explores pointer safety and memory lifecycle in C.
+  - `pointer_validation`:  Focuses on ensuring pointer safety by exploring proper usage, memory lifecycle management, and preventing common issues like dangling pointers or invalid memory access in C.

 - **Daemon Utilities**:
   - `daemon_login`: A utility to test daemon behavior and login sessions.